-In the first round of the entrance exam, most of the questions are standard questions that test the examinee's basic academic skills, with a few that test her ability to think in a flexible manner.
+Most of the questions are standard questions that test the examinee's basic academic skills, with a few that test her ability to think in a flexible manner.
 The standard questions do not only assess the ability to solve problems by determining "whether the answer is correct," but also the ability to "logically read and write text," as has been mentioned.
 In mathematics as in other fields, explaining your own ideas requires the ability to clarify your reasoning in discussions.
 Accordingly, examinees who provide answers as if they were writing a short essay using mathematical formulas are likely to get high scores.
 The applicant's score on the National Center Test for University Admissions, application documents, and the results of the University's individual academic achievement test are used to determine whether she has passed that round.

-In the second round of the entrance exam, selection is made with the focus on mathematical ability.
+Selection is made with the focus on mathematical ability.
 The University's individual academic achievement test (mathematics) assesses the examinee's ability to accurately understand and apply basic mathematical concepts learned in high school, the ability to make basic calculations correctly, and the ability to clarify and logically communicate her own ideas.
 The University's individual academic achievement test for foreign languages is also used in the selection, in accordance with the need to read literature on mathematics written in foreign languages and our intent to develop individuals who can be active on the international stage.